Hong Kong Departure Tax Refund: Eligibility and Application Guide

 • (D) Passengers arriving from Mainland China or Macao by land or sea who transfer directly to a flight departing Hong Kong via the restricted area of Hong Kong Airport (without entering Hong Kong).

-For persons in categories (A) and (B) above, since they are clearly not required to pay the Hong Kong Airport Departure Tax, the airport tax is not included in the airfare when purchasing tickets, therefore no refund is needed.
 For persons in categories (C) and (D), because it is not certain at the time of purchasing the ticket whether they qualify for exemption, the airport tax is included in the airfare, so they need to apply for a refund when departing from Hong Kong Airport.

 Persons in category (D) can go directly to the refund counter to collect cash refund after checking in and passing security at the Hong Kong International Airport SkyPier Transit Hall.
 This procedure remains unchanged after October 1, 2025.